Changing reality for the Digital CIO

 Searching for the right talent is also crucial to creating a collaborative bi-model approach.
 The right talent is multi-skilled, comfortable with rapid change and has a willingness to collaborate towards achieving a shared vision.
 To enable your team to innovate there must be a supportive culture in place, where employees can have the time and freedom to innovate, and where they’re trusted and given authority to create and implement innovative solutions.

-To encourage innovation organisational leaders need to support innovation by removing inhibitors such as time spent dealing with day to day incidents.
+To encourage innovation organisational leaders need to support innovation by removing inhibitors such as time spent dealing with day-to-day incidents.
 Another way to give your teams a chance to have their ideas heard could be to have individuals/teams pitch ideas every month to senior leaders for possible implementation.
 If their idea is selected they could then have a set period of time to turn that idea into a product or service.

 Get the basics right